Xiaofeng-Tan/MGBOD/README.md

 | 2450  | 7   | 4950  | 8   | 7450  | 8   | 9950  | 8   | 12450 | 8   | 14950 | 8   | 17450 | 8   | 19950 | 9   |
 | 2500  | 7   | 5000  | 8   | 7500  | 8   | 10000 | 9   | 12500 | 8   | 15000 | 8   | 17500 | 9   | 20000 | 9   |

-From this table, it can be seen that the number of generated views varies with different sizes of samples, but approximately increases with the sample size.
-To further validate their relationship, we conducted a statistical analysis on the obtained data, and the results are shown as follow.
+From this table, it’s evident that the number of generated views changes with different sample sizes but generally increases as the sample size grows.
+To further investigate this relationship, we performed a statistical analysis on the data.
+The results of this analysis are presented below.

 | $K$ | $\vert U \vert$      | $\log_{10} \vert U \vert$ | $(\log_{10} K) / \vert U \vert$ |
 |-----|------------|-----------------|-----------------------|